-Howard tried to recall the first time he had heard this song.
-It was some time ago.
+He tried to recall the first time he had heard this song.
 Was it Miles Davis’ 1960 recording at the University party, or the 1965?
 First memories fade so fast.
 He craved their recapture.
 But that’s what he was here for.

-Howard pressed it.
-There was a harsh mechanical clack and the door opened.
-He went in, and found himself in a sparsely appointed and softly lit antechamber.
-He heard the door click shut behind him.
-In front of him was a polished wooden bench which was occupied at one end by a computer screen with its black back to him.
-The rear wall was pitch black.
-A cone light spread its yellow glare across the bench.
-In the periphery he noticed an ioniser, gurgling unobtrusively in the corner; a plume of fragrant steam rose in gentle puffs towards the ceiling.
+It locked shut behind him.
+He found himself in a sparse and softly lit antechamber.
+It contained only a polished ebony bench occupied at one end by a computer screen with its black back to him.
+A cone light spread a jaundiced luminescence across the bench.
+In the periphery an ioniser gurgled unobtrusively; its plume of fragrant steam merging in gentle puffs with the dark.

-He was calmly wondering what to do when a face appeared in the cone light.
-It was a young man, clean shaven, bespectacled and with a shock of oiled black hair separated by a clearly defined part on the left side of his scalp.
+A face appeared in the cone light.
+It was a young man, clean shaven, bespectacled, and with a shock of oiled black hair parted sharply on the left side of his scalp.

 “Welcome to Reactivate!” he said cheerfully.
 “Mr Hodgson, yes?”